Dr-B-Mondal-s-class/compiler-design-laboratory-1-himanshutomar999/README.md

 # Lab 2

-2.1 : WAP to recognize digit and non-digit
+2.1 : WAP to check whether input contains only letter or digit